msa-em/guide-tem-simulation/code.md

 `Python` has unarguably become the leading programming language in the scientific community, continually gaining popularity for the past two decades.
 This is due to `Python` being friendly for beginners, owing to its less strict language structure (dynamic typing, automatic memory management, non-compiled language) and the plethora of tutorials and examples.
-It also benefits from being open-source, with numerous high quality libraries covering a broad range of applications (numeric calculations, image analysis, machine learning, etc.), including a number of packages dedicated to S/TEM.
+It also benefits from being open-source, with numerous high-quality libraries covering a broad range of applications (numeric calculations, image analysis, machine learning, etc.), including a number of packages dedicated to S/TEM.
-The diverse and broad scope of the python ecosystem allows for interoperability between different domains, and file formats as well as easily re-purposing existing implementations algorithms to new domains.
+The diverse and broad scope of the python ecosystem allows for interoperability between different domains and file formats as well as easy re-purposing of existing algorithms to new domains.

 There are a number of `Python` codes relevant to S/TEM simulation and analysis:
 - [*ab*TEM](https://github.com/abTEM/abTEM) - all-Python S/TEM image simulation